AnimosWorkshop/Sor-Vault/Sign of Remembrance/Magic/Histolecty/School of Augury/Clarify.md

 You clear the mind of a creature you can see within range, allowing them to get a +2 bonus to Initiative, Wits and Willpower saving throws for the duration.

-**At Higher Levels:** The bonus to Intelligence and Wisdom saving throws increases by +1 for each spell level above 1st.
+**At Higher Levels:** The bonus to these saving throws increases by +1 for each spell level above 1st.